Dr. Todd Dufresne

 MA/PhD Social & Political Thought, York University 1992/1997

 Todd Dufresne is a Professor of Philosophy.
-He has served in numerous administrative positions over the years, from Department Chair in Philosophy to Founding (Interim) Division Head of Human Sciences at NOSM.
-His current project is on the meaning of the "Anthropocene" in light of the history of philosophy since Kant.
+He has served in numerous administrative positions over the years, from Philosophy Department Chair to Founding (Interim) Division Head of Human Sciences at NOSM.

-Dufresne is an internationally known critic of Freud and psychoanalysis.
+Dufresne is also an internationally known critic of Freud and psychoanalysis.
 Tales From the Freudian Crypt (2000) was called "brilliant," "provocative," and "ground-breaking" by Frederick Crews and Rodolphe Gasche.
 Published by Stanford University Press, the book was translated into Japanese by Fuhito Endo for Misuzu-Shobou (2010).
 Dufresne's collection of accessible reflections, Killing Freud, appeared in 2003 (and was reissued in 2006).
 The Economist called it "cruelly witty," while The Independent said "its erudition offers sure-fire caviar."
 Killing Freud has since been translated into Chinese by Guofang Wang for The Commercial Press in 2012; and was translated into Indonesian by Agus Riyanto for Penerbit Kanisius in 2010.
 Against Freud was published at Stanford University Press in 2007.
 Paul Robinson says that this is "a fascinating new book" by the "leading student of the Freud Wars of recent vintage," while Joel Paris calls the book "fascinating" and "highly accessible."
 Between 2011 and 2016, Dufresne published three critical editions of Freud's works for Broadview Books: Beyond the Pleasure Principle, The Future of an Illusion, and Civilization and Its Discontents.
 These books have been recommended by such scholars as Mark Kingwell, Lilliane Weissberg, Frank Sulloway, Mikkel Borch-Jacobsen, Thomas Kemple, Daniel Burston, Imre Szeman, and Vanessa Parks Rumble.
-Dufresne's latest book, The Late Sigmund Freud: Or, The Last Word on Psychoanalysis, Society, & All the Riddles of Life, will be published by Cambridge University Press.
+Dufresne's latest book, The Late Sigmund Freud: Or, The Last Word on Psychoanalysis, Society, & All the Riddles of Life, was recently published in 2017 by Cambridge University Press.
 Reviewed for PsycCRITIQUES, Daniel Burston writes "This book is a must reading for anyone interested in the history and historiography of psychoanalysis ... anyone interested in Freud's life and times will find this an extremely rewarding book".
 Metapsychology published their review by David Matthew, University of Bedfordshire -- click here for the online review.
 Dufresne's interview about The Late Sigmund Freud is available online, click link to hear interview on the book.

 Dufresne has also published two books as a co-editor.
 In 2012 he edited Superior Art, co-edited with Clara Sacchetti, Mark Nisenholt, Kezia Picard, and Daniel Hansen.
 The book, recommended by Maria Whiteman and Michael Grillo, celebrates and profiles local artists in the context of transnationalism.
 It was published by the Definitely Superior Art Gallery (Thunder Bay), and is also available for free download at Google Books.
 The Economy as Cultural System, co-edited with Clara Sacchetti, was also published by Bloomsbury Books in 2012.
 About the collection, the well-known scholar Jodi Dean writes: "No longer will the humanities be able to hide itself or others from the confrontation with capitalism facing us all.
 This provocative collection of critical, and more importantly, self-critical essays doubles down when faced with the retort that cultural studies has lost its relevance: far from irrelevant it is a crucial site for contesting capitalism today."